simpeg/discretize/docs/content/installing.rst

 Testing your installation
 =========================

-Head over to the :ref:`examples` and download and run any of the notebooks or python scripts.
+Head over to the :ref:`sphx_glr_examples` and download and run any of the notebooks or python scripts.